holtrop/yawpa/README.md

 - `params` is the list of program parameters to parse.
 - `options` is a hash containing the long option names as keys, and hashes containing special flags for the options as values (example below).
+  Possible values:
+  - `nil`: No special flags for this option (equivalent to `{}`)
+  - `:boolean`: The option is a toggleable boolean option (equivalent to `{boolean: true}`)
+  - `Hash`: Possible option flags:
+    - `:short`: specify a short option letter to associate with the long option
+    - `:nargs`: specify an exact number or range of possible numbers of arguments to the option
+    - `:boolean`: if true, specify that the option is a toggleable boolean option and allow a prefix of "no" to turn it off.
 - `flags` is optional.
 It supports the following keys:
   - `:posix_order`: Stop processing parameters when a non-option is seen.
     Set this to `true` if you want to implement subcommands.